Everest Base Camp Trek - 14 Days

 • Max.
 Altitude4210m/13809ft

 The downhill trekking continues from Pheriche after having breakfast.
-Heading through the forested region and hamlets, we follow the Imja Khola River, pass Orsho, Somare, Pangboche, and Deboche and have lunch.
+Heading through the forested region and hamlets, we follow the Imja Khola River, pass Orsho, Somare, Pangboche, and Deboche, and have lunch.
 Then we continue the excursion via Tengboche, Phungi Tenga, and walk steadily through the lush woods ultimately the excellent town of Namche appears, enticed by the dramatic Everest peaks.
 Overnight in Namche Bazaar.

 • AccommodationGuesthouse/Teahouse